Store users and user populations in Identity Pools

 User data

 Family name – The last name or surname.
-Example: Smith in John Smith
+Example: John in John Smith.

-Given name – The first name used to identify an individual.
+Given name – The first name.
 Example: John in John Smith.

 Mode